Differentiable Tree Search Network: Experiments

-\textbf{Navigation:} This is a 2D grid-based navigation task designed to quantitatively and qualitatively visualise the agent's generalisation capabilities.
+This is a 2D grid-based navigation task designed to quantitatively and qualitatively visualize the agent's generalization capabilities.
 The environment is a $20\times20$ grid featuring a central hall.
 At the start of each episode, a robot is randomly positioned inside this hall, while its destination is set outside.
 We present two distinct scenarios: one with a single exit and another with two exits from the central hall.
-Training is done only in the two exit scenario and the single exit scenario, which requires a longer-horizon planning to reach the goal, is used to test generalisation.
+Training is done only in the two exit scenario.
+The single exit scenario, which requires a longer-horizon planning to reach the goal, is used to test generalization.